Royal Meath Pitch and Putt Club 2020:

 - The committee should put in place a method for the safe return of the scorecard, they may accept a photo of the card by text or email etc. If cards are returned the committee person who oversees the competition should not handle the cards for at least 24 hours

 - Clubs should erect signage in relation to Social distancing and should ensure that they have adequate handwashing facilities

 - Hand sanitisers should also be made available

-- Toilets should be cleaned on a regular basis
+- If toilet facilities are used, they should be cleaned on a regular basis

 It is most important that clubs take whatever steps are necessary to ensure implementation of these protocols.
-We know that these restrictions are not going to last forever, and we also know that other opinions will abound, but we think these protocols will allow for a safe return to playing Pitch and Putt.
+We know that these restrictions are not going to last forever, and we also know that other opinions will abound, but we think these protocols will allow for the safe playing of Pitch and Putt.